 How will I be supported?

-All of our students are allocated a personal tutor when they enrol on the course.
+You will be allocated a personal tutor when you enrol.
 A personal tutor is there to support you during your studies, help you reflect on your performance on the course and advise you on study techniques, module selection and career planning (in conjunction with the University’s Career Service).
-You should have regular meetings with your personal tutor to ensure that you are fully supported.
+You should have regular meetings through Collaborate (the University online package for virtual seminars, and one-to one or group meetings) with your personal tutor to ensure that you are fully supported.

-All modules make use of the University’s Virtual Learning Environment, Learning Central, where students can access discussion forums and find course materials including recordings of lectures, links to related materials, past exam papers and examples of student work from previous years.
+All modules content will be shared via the University’s Virtual Learning Environment, Learning Central, where you can access discussion forums and find course materials including recordings of lectures and links to related materials.

-Cardiff University also offers a wide range of support services which are open to our students, such as the Graduate Centre, counselling and wellbeing, financial and careers advisors, the international office and the Student Union.
+Cardiff University also offers a wide range of online support services which are easily accessible to our distance learning students, such as counselling and wellbeing, financial and careers advisors, the international office and the Student Union.